Ashok Chavda: Career

 Chavda started his career as a personal tutor at Saraswati Study Center in 1995.
 He then served as a co-editor of the magazines Kavilok (2003–04), Kumar (2004–06) and Uddesh (2007–08).
 He was a guest lecturer at the Department of Communication and Journalism, Gujarat University, the Sardar Patel Institution of Public Administration (SPIPA) and other educational institutions in Ahmedabad.
 In 2008, he joined Gujarat Ayurveda University as an information officer and later worked there as an assistant registrar.
-Currently, he is working at Gujarat Technological University of Ahmedabad as an assistant registrar.
+Currently, he is working at Gujarat Ayurveda University of Jamnagar as a Deputy registrar.

 Literary career

 Chavda began writing during his school days in 1993.
 In July 1997, he joined the poetry workshop Budh Sabha where he met other Gujarati poets including Nalin Pandya, Barin Mehta, Pravin Pandya and Labhshankar Thakar.
 In 1998, he published his first poem in the magazine Kavilok.
 Chavda would then publish poems in other Gujarati magazines such as Kavita, Kumar, Shabdasrishti, Gazalvishwa, Uddesh, Navneet Samarpan, Tadarthya, Dhabak, Parab and Dalitchetna.
 In 2007, his ghazals appeared in Vis Pancha, a compilation of ghazals by young Gujarati poets which included Anil Chavda, Bhavesh Bhatt, Hardwar Goswami and Chandresh Makvana.

 Chavda has served on the Directional Committee of Gujarat Lekhak Mandal (Writer's Association of Gujarat), and is currently on the advisory board of Gujarati Language at Sahitya Akademi in New Delhi and the executive committee of Gujarat Dalit Sahitya Pratishthan.

 In March 2013, he was invited by Sahitya Akademi to give a lecture on Why do I write.

+In April 2019, he was invited by Vishwa Hindi Parishad to give a lecture at International Seminar on "Gandhi: Bahu Aayami Vyaktitva".